marat-gainullin/rest-transactions/README.md

 This is a coding training project.

-It is mostly about Spring MVC.
+It is most about Spring MVC.

 ## Asymptotic estimates of transactions service operations